barrybecker4/svelte-OnlineTTT/README.md

 cd websocket-worker
 npx wrangler dev --local --port 8787
 ```
-- Then in project root, run `npm run dev`
+Then in project root, run `npm run dev`

 This will connect to the local webSocket worker.
 It does not use Cloudflare, and it's very fast.
-If for some reason it does not connect (like if the worker is not rungning), it will fall back to polling every 2 seconds to check for game updates.
+If for some reason it does not connect (like if the worker is not running), it will fall back to polling every 2 seconds to check for game updates.

 ### 5. Test the Game